 A variety of survey vessels will be required to complete the full scope of surveys.
 The exact vessel types will be defined after the procurement process has been completed.
 Appendix 1 provides further details on example survey vessels and equipment.
-Figure 1 illustrates the navigation and shipping in the vicinity of the foreshore licence survey area which has been used to help determine vessel requirements.
+Figure 1 illustrates the navigation and shipping in the vicinity of the cable AoS which has been used to help determine vessel requirements.